 Even in the smallest and humblest garden, a sturdy hydrangea at once proclaims the place as the abode of a real gardener rather than a mere purchaser of plants to cover the landscape.

 – 2006 Washington Park Arboretum Bulletin

-Hydrangeas are a very popular flower variety, and for good reasons.
-They smell fantastic, come in a wide variety of colors, and have large uniquly shaped pom-pom blooms.
+Hydrangeas are a very popular flower variety and for good reasons.
+They smell fantastic, come in a wide variety of colors, and have large uniquely shaped pom-pom blooms.
 Some of the first known documentation of hydrangeas being cultivated was by Buddhist monks in Japan.
 They used a specific breed of the flower (hydrangea serrata) in some of their ritualistic teas.
 These days, however, hydrangeas are commonly found and cultivated worldwide.
-This includes right in the sunny, serene greenhouses of Wagners Greenhouses in Minnesota.
+This includes right in the sunny, serene Wagners Greenhouses in Minnesota.

 How to Care for Hydrangeas

 The first thing you need to know when preparing to care for a hydrangea is how important water is.
 Hydrangeas prefer significant watering at least once per week, more-so when the weather outside is particularly dry.
 Most varieties of the plant are versatile when it comes to their sunlight needs.
 They can handle full sun just as well as partial shade.
 Many species are sensitive to extreme heat, however, so it’s recommended to plant these large-bloomed flowers in areas where they’re afforded at least some shade.